LNizampatnam/LNizampatnam.github.io/README.md

 I also received an MBA from the Fuqua School of Business at Duke University.

 I previously lived and worked in Japan.
 Managed cross-functional teams spread across the world.
 I am looking forward to polish my skills with the Fullstack Development with MERN, and understand more about the IT indistry!

+My email: LNizampatnam@outlook.com